jphill01/DNA-Barcode-Gap-Coalescent/README.md

 # DNA-Barcode-Gap-Coalescent

+## Calculating the statistical metrics to assess the extent DNA barcode gap overlap/separation

 To perform the analysis:

 1. Place folder containing the DNA sequence alignments in Desktop.
 Users should ensure their own data closely follows this format.